GamepadSquire

 Lockpicking provides access to locked containers and doors with valuable loot, consumables, and quest items.
 Hacking unlocks terminals for restricted areas, additional dialogue options, and unique equipment.
 Both skills dramatically expand your options in every major location you explore.

-A balanced approach involves investing in one combat skill alongside Lockpicking and Hacking.
-Ranged weapons are generally recommended over Melee for beginners due to better survivability and tactical positioning in dangerous encounters.
+A balanced approach involves investing in combat skills alongside Lockpicking and Hacking.
+A hybrid build combining ranged and melee weapons is recommended for beginners to offer the best flexibility and survivability.

-The Outer Worlds uses a floating skill system: a design with no maximum levels that encourages diverse development over time.
+The Outer Worlds 2 uses a fixed maximum skill level of 100 and a character level cap of 30.
 This means you are never permanently locked out of any skill path and can always adapt your build.

 This combination gives you maximum exploration capability while staying effective in combat.
 You will find hidden caches, bypass security systems, and talk your way out of dangerous situations with equal proficiency.